jG-codeR13/blockogeeks/README.md

 Ways to host your project on the localhost:

+* install the metamask extension for google chrome
 * Clone this directory using git clone
 * Install packages using npm install
 * Start the Frontend Server using npm run dev